o-richard/DSA/stack/README.md

 1. Init(size)
 > Creates a stack based on a particular size supplied by a user.
-> The data type of the stack is not restricted.
+> The data type of the items on the stack is not restricted.
 > It returns the newly created stack and an error (used to check if initialization is successful).

 2. Push(item)